 I have so many lovely memories of my childhood.
-As a military family we moved a lot but I loved that, the chance to explore new areas, make new friends, have a new bedroom, get a bigger bedroom than my siblings!
-I always remember the sunshine, being outside on my bike, or roaming the air force base, disappearing for hours on end (or at least that’s what it felt like, perhaps it wasn’t long at all), coming home only when it got dark or I got hungry.
+As a child, my family moved a lot but I loved that, the chance to explore new areas, make new friends, have a new bedroom, get a bigger bedroom than my siblings!
+I always remember the sunshine, being outside on my bike, or roaming the neighbourhood, disappearing for hours on end (or at least that’s what it felt like, perhaps it wasn’t long at all), coming home only when it got dark or I got hungry.
 I remember being with my brother and a group of friends aged about seven and jumping off a very high cricket scoreboard platform.
 It’s a wonder no-one broke anything.
-Or making dens, playing games of ‘It’, riding my bike for hours and hours nowhere in particular, whizzing down hills, feeling the breeze on my face and through my hair.
+I remember making dens, playing games of ‘It’, riding my bike for hours and hours nowhere in particular, whizzing down hills, feeling the breeze on my face and through my hair.
 I would love to have that feeling of freedom these days, I wonder how little it would actually take?

 This week my eldest went out to play on the street with the other local children.
 We live in a very safe area – the biggest danger are some of the cars driven by local residents who drive much too fast through our own village – so it is one of my greatest hopes that my children can experience some of the freedom that I had as a child.
 I used to walk to school with my brother, helped across the busy street by a Lollipop lady, although I was pretty responsible and probably didn’t even need her to help us.
 I’m sure I was much more mature than my children are now!
 I can’t imagine my boys crossing the road safely, they would just run across without a second thought despite (or maybe because of!) my constant teaching/nagging.